Call Button

 At the Sydney Headache and Migraine Clinic, we utilise world-class techniques in assessing and treating this problem.
 A thorough examination of the upper cervical spine is initiated to determine the severity of your sensitised brainstem.

 If the brainstem is identified as the likely cause of your hormonal headaches, treatment can begin immediately.
 Once treatment commences we expect a significant improvement to occur rapidly in 90% of our patients with hormonal headache.
-We expect to observe this within the first 5 treatment consultation.
+We expect to observe this within the first 5 treatment sessions.

 Tools for managing migraines.